Mileek/DBAppCKUI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run the application all you have to do is run ReSCat app from Debug folder (It's not relesed, so there is no relese app).
+Application is still in development and many of its functionalities are not bug-proof.

 ### Prerequisites

-You need to have SQLServer to use the app.
-Without it application will run normally, but there will be no possibility of working on DataBse (You could only edit XML files).

 ### Installation

-There is not really an installation process, all you have to do is download project and run the app.
+To run the application all you have to do is download pre-relese version and then install it.

 <p align="right">(<a href="#top">back to top</a>)</p>